CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

     ![Initial Configuration](./media/configuration-and-administration/initial-configuration-01.png)

 3. After connecting to the SLD server, you will be presented with a **list of companies** configured within the SAP landscape.
-This list helps in identifying and managing the different SAP environments associated with the server.
+You can run Dicover at any time to refresh the list of avaiable companies.

     ![List of Companies](./media/configuration-and-administration/companies.png)

-4. Next, provide the **database user credentials**.
-These include the username and password for the database server, ensuring secure access to the server’s data.
-If needed database user can be specified on company level.
+4. Each Company that is activated for use in AppEngine needs credentials to Database Server.
+You can specify credentials for each company separately or provide default Database User in Server Details section.

     ![Database User Credentials](./media/configuration-and-administration/database-user-credentials.png)

-5. Verify the status of companies listed.
-Ensure that the companies are active and properly integrated into the SAP system.
-This step is crucial for ensuring that all necessary companies are available for configuration and use.
-To activate company simply click on Active Switch as shown below.
+5. In Companies section you can see statuses of companies used within AppEngine.
+To activate Company simply click on Active Switch as shown below.
+This process will guide you through the activation process asking for all required information's.

     ![Company Status](./media/configuration-and-administration/company-status.png)

 6. Choose a user for the installation process.
-If a suitable user does not already exist, create a new user account. **This process is not creating user in SAP.
+If a suitable user does not already exist, specify a new SAP B1 user account. **This process do not create user in SAP.
 It is just creating user in the AppEngine**.
 This user needs to have the necessary permissions in SAP Business One to handle installation and configuration tasks.
+This user will be also used as default for future installations and background processing tasks.

     ![Assign Default User](./media/configuration-and-administration/assign-default-user-01.png)

 7. Log in using **SLD Server user** to activate the company within the SAP system.
 This step ensures that the selected company is properly activated and integrated with the SLD server.
+This process also includes installation of the necessary SAP extensions like CompuTec Start.
+In Case of Cloud Control Center manual installation of CompuTec Start is required.

     ![Activate Company](./media/configuration-and-administration/activate-companies.png)